asciinema/asciinema/README.md

 ### Snap supported Linux distros

-If your run [Ubuntu or other snap supported Linux distribution](https://snapcraft.io/docs/core/install) you can install asciinema with:
+If you run [Ubuntu or other snap supported Linux distribution](https://snapcraft.io/docs/core/install) you can install asciinema with:

     snap install asciinema --classic